Alexander Ultra

-The Alexander Ultra was a low floor single-deck bus body built on the Volvo B10L chassis by Walter Alexander Coachbuilders from 1995 to 1998.
+The Alexander Ultra was a low floor single-deck bus body built on the Volvo B10L chassis by Walter Alexander (Belfast) from 1995 to 1998.
 It was the right-hand drive equivalent of the Volvo 5000 and was built on license from Volvo Buses.

 Development

 Developed in conjunction with Volvo Buses, the Alexander Ultra was developed on the B10L chassis with the aim to be the first low-floor Volvo bus to be sold in the United Kingdom.
 Alexander employed the use of Volvo subsidiary Säffle's 'System 2000' frame, using a combination of aluminium and extrusions secured with positively bolted joints.
 The Säffle frame differs from other Alexander products of the time, such as the Alexander PS type, with the low-floor B10L chassis requiring the body of the bus to be an integral part of the vehicle, in contrast to older chassis supporting body-on-frame construction.

 Internally, the Ultra had a 950 mm gangway between the front wheels and a flat floor throughout most of the bus, with seats in the passenger compartment suspended from the ceiling via the grab handles.
 Double-glazed windows were also offered.

 Four pre-production demonstrators were produced, the first of which was bodied by Säffle and delivered to Mainline Buses in April 1994.
 Subsequent Ultras were built on license to Alexander at their Mallusk plant in County Antrim, Northern Ireland.